Heiko Scholz

-Heiko Scholz (born 7 January 1966) is a German football manager and former professional football player who is the assistant head coach of 3.
-Liga club Dynamo Dresden.
+Heiko Scholz (born 7 January 1966) is a German football manager and former professional football player who is the assistant head coach of 2.
+Bundesliga club Dynamo Dresden.

 Club career

 Heiko Scholz was part of one of only three East German club sides which reached a final in a European cup competition: He lost the Cup Winners' Cup Final in 1987 with Lokomotive Leipzig against Ajax.
 In East and unified Germany the midfielder played 296 top-flight matches.

 International career

 Scholz represented both East Germany (seven caps) and unified Germany (one cap) internationally.

 Coaching career

 MSV Duisburg

 Scholz was interim coach of MSV Duisburg twice during the 2005–06 season.
 The first stint was from 8 December 2005 to 17 December 2005.
 Duisburg drew 1–1 against Arminia Bielefeld on 10 December 2005 and drew 1–1 against 1.
 FSV Mainz 05.
 The second stint was from 4 April 2006 to 30 June 2006.
 He finished that stint with a record of one win, two draws, and three losses.
 During the 2008–09 season, Scholz became interim coach for a third time at Duisburg.
 He was interim coach from 10 November 2008 to 16 November 2008 where he lost his only match in–charge 4–3 to Greuther Fürth.